adrian-merino/sample-app/README.md

 1. [Link for Gandalf](http://48.216.243.48/gandalf) (http://48.216.243.48/gandalf)
 1. [Link for Prometheus Server](http://20.157.6.12:9090) (http://20.157.6.12:9090)

 **NB:** VM's for this app are spot instances.
 Hence, they may get deallocated at any point.
-If it does, and someone needs to access the pages, send me an email at adrianfcmerino@gmail.com so that I can run them again.
+If it does, and someone needs to access the pages, send me an email at adrianfcmerino@gmail.com so that I can run them again, right away.

 **Summary**: Web App is based on the React/FastAPI framework.
 React was chosen to show the required pages, FastAPI to host the static web app, and create another path for the `metrics` page for Prometheus.
 The app is packaged into a docker image for deployment.
 Minikube was used to setup a local K8s cluster.
 The web app cluster and the Prometheus server are deployed in Azure VM's (separately).